ChrqnosMC/Tool-Trim/README.md

+# Tool Trim DP
  Datapack that adds several new item that can be trimmabled